 - NOTHING by mouth for 2 hours before procedure (no gum or mints)

-- No alcohol, cigarettes, marijuana for 24 hours before anesthesia
+- No alcohol for 24 hours before anesthesia

 - Do not wear makeup.

-- Bring someone 18 years or older to remain at the dental office and drive you home afterward.
+- Have someone 18 years or older, who can make medical decisions in your behalf, remain at the dental office and drive you home afterward.

 - Do not drive or operate machinery for 24 hours after anesthesia.